vrk7bp/BeagleBoneWebServer/README.md

 multiple programs trying to reconfigure the DNS settings.
 One of these "data points" is the `/etc/network/interfaces file, where we already set the nameserver as the local IP Address of the router (which has its own forwarding mechanisms to DNS servers).
 By rebooting, we allowed `resolvconf` to build the
 `resolv.conf` file correctly.

+E) Connecting the nginx web server with my Flask web framework using uWSGI

+The main blog post that I used to figure this stuff out is here: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04

+At a high level, what we are doing is abstracting the process of serving web requests from the computation/logic that generates the information that is meant to be served.
+In the world of personal websites, this is probably overkill.
+Unless you're someone famous whose website gets lots of hits a day, this segmentation in logic probably isn't necessary.
+You could just as easily use the built-in web server used by Flask to serve your website on Port 80, even though it isn't the most robust/powerful.

+After following along with the blog post, you've essentially created an environment where your web server is segmented from your application server
+(even though technically they're running on the same physical hardware).
+The nginx web server will recieve the request from the browser, and then forward the necessary information to the uWSGI server.
+This uWSGI server, which already has a hook into your Flask web framework, will then service the request before returning it back to the nginx server which returns the result back to the browser.

+A couple of notes about the blog post:

+	1) Make sure that you're following instructions for Ubuntu 16.04, not 14.04, as 16.04 is closer in line with the new versions of Debian.
+	2) Based on your file structure, you might have to make some adjustments to your import calls in your flask server and WSGI entry point.
+		2a) Keep in mind that python looks only in your current directory on `import` calls, so you may have to insert a special path in via `sys.path.append`
+	3) The blog post doesn't mention how to add a virtualenv to the wsgi.ini file.
+Simply add `venv=/path/to/virtual/environment`
+	4) When creating the systemd service unit file, make sure that your values for `WorkingDirectory`, `Environment`, and `ExecStart` all start from your `home` path (as if you just ran `cd ~`).
+	5) After configuring nginx to access your uWSGI file to service requests, and running the `sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled`, you'll probably have to delete the `default` entry in `/etc/nginx/sites-enabled` if its there.

 Thanks for reading folks!
 Hopefully this proves to be useful for some folks down the road.
 And if there are any improvements/updates you guys find, just submit a pull request and/or log an issue.